obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ```
 ````

+Each of the 3 lines in the above tasks block represents an individual filter, and only tasks which match _all_ of the filters are displayed.

+## Syntax

+1 or more filters can be combined together in a line, via boolean operators, to create a new, powerful, flexible filer.

+The following rules apply:

+- Each individual filter must be surrounded by parentheses: `(` and `)`.
-Lines continue to have an implicit `AND` relation (thus the full retention of backwards compatibility), but a line can now have multiple filters composed with `AND`, `OR`, `NOT`, `AND NOT`, `OR NOT` and `XOR` with parentheses.
+- Operators supported are: `AND`, `OR`, `NOT`, `AND NOT`, `OR NOT` and `XOR`.

----

-Warning
-{: .label .label-yellow }
+- The operators require a space on either side.
+- There is no practical limit to the number of filters combined on each line, nor the level of nesting of parentheses.
-It is possible to use double quotes `"` to surround filters, but this can sometimes give misleading results when nested in complex queries, so we recommend use `(` and `)` to build up boolean combinations.
+- It is possible to use double quotes `"` to surround filters, but this can sometimes give misleading results when nested in complex queries, so we recommend using `(` and `)` to build up boolean combinations.

----
+Technically speaking, lines continue to have an implicit `AND` relation (thus the full retention of backwards compatibility), but a line can now have multiple filters composed with `AND`, `OR`, `NOT`, `AND NOT`, `OR NOT` and `XOR` with parentheses.

 ## Boolean Operators